jackyzha0/jackyzha0.github.io/content/thoughts/instrumentalism.md

 Reminiscent of the [move fast and break things](thoughts/move%20fast%20and%20break%20things.md) Silicon Valley ethic.

 "This tendency to instrumentalize, or to treat something as a means or resource for achieving some end goal, shows up in the personal lives of many technologists.
-Many types of “fun” are made [telic](https://en.wikipedia.org/wiki/Reversal_theory#Serious/Playful_(Telic/Paratelic))."
+Many types of “fun” are made [[thoughts/telic action|telic]])."

 > _“All that was good becomes data.
 All that was beautiful is now efficient.”_ (_Jacques Ellul, in The Technological Society_)